Sober Living Resources for Oregon

 Recovery is Possible at Design for Recovery

-Design for Recovery, a sober living home for men located in Los Angeles, California, offers the fresh start that individuals with drug or alcohol addictions need.
+Design for Recovery, a sober living home for men located in California, offers the fresh start that individuals with drug or alcohol addictions need.
 At our sober living house, residents work to develop the coping tools they need to stay sober over the long term.
 They address underlying issues, including problematic communication skills and mental health disorders, while striving to root themselves in a new set of values.
 These values and principles include integrity, honesty, and accountability.
 Most importantly, they develop long lasting relationships with housemates and their local recovery community, forming bonds that are an endless source of experience, strength, and hope.

 At Design for Recovery, we believe that recovery is far more than just physical abstinence.
 It involves taking active steps to build a new and better life for oneself.
 To that end, residents make bold decisions — taking jobs, beginning new careers, returning to college, and developing new hobbies and interests.
 Throughout this journey, they are fully supported by staff, fellow residents, and sober living house managers.
 We believe that no one can recover alone, but our sober living home nonetheless offers the best preparation for an independent and autonomous life in sobriety.